Getting a commercial lawn care contract means one thing: big money.

 If there are a hundred lowballers clawing for this job, it might not be worth the effort.

-Make friends with the account owner, and your chances of winning the bid greatly improve.
+As a result, when you make friends with the account owner, your chances of winning the commercial lawn care bid greatly improve.

 Maybe you lose money on the mowing, but you can make 200% on the fertilization package.

-Again, good job costing tools will tell you if this is worth it.
+A great job costing tool, like Service Autopilot, will be able to tell you if a job is worth it.

-The truth is you WILL lose accounts.
-That’s part of the commercial lawn care game.
+The truth is you WILL lose accounts because it's a part of the commercial lawn care game.

 However, that doesn’t mean you can’t win them back.
 Let me show you how…

 Some warnings for people starting out on commercial landscaping contracts:

 When you lose an account, don’t freak out.
 If your finances are straight, and you have back-ups, you will be fine.

 But you don’t have to just accept the loss.